-The topic of the research paper, which will account for 9 credits, will be determined following discussion between the student and faculty members.
-A supervisor will be appointed to each student.
+The topic of the research paper, which will account for 9 credits, will be determined following discussion between the learner and Faculty members.
+A supervisor will be appointed for each learner.

 ENTRY REQUIREMENTS

 Prospective applicants are expected to have a minimum of a Bachelor's Degree or equivalent in a Social Science discipline or any other discipline in which he/she would have had exposure to a minimum of an introductory level statistics course.